alefragnani/vscode-project-manager/README.md

 ## Available settings

-* Allow you to choose the sorting of the projects in **List Projects** command.
+* Allow you to choose how the projects are sorted in **List Projects** command.
 You can choose:

     * **Saved**: The order that you saved the projects
     * **Name**: The name that you typed for the project